 - Visit your restaurant- Bring them a feedback/suggestion form along with the check.
 These forms can urge your patrons for an email sign up.

 - Opt for takeout/delivery orders-.
 Slide your menu along with your website URL into your takeout and delivery orders, and tell people to go there to subscribe.

 You can also encourage people to sign up for your restaurant email marketing is to incentivize them by offering them a free giveaway, that they can immediately download/avail of by providing their email address.
 For example, Starbucks offers a 10% discount on subscribing to their newsletter on their website.

-Second, sending unsolicited emails tends to leave a bad impact on your customers.
-Also, these promotional emails may not really convert to paying customers.
+Second, sending unsolicited emails tends to leave an adverse impact on your customers.
+Also, these promotional emails may not convert to paying customers.
 Thus, it is always recommended to seek permission from your customers first before sending any emails.